talron23/NodeJS_query_ElasticSearch/README.md

 Now we can reach our API on the DNS record we configured.

-Make sure to install depedencies on the EC2 instance by running
+Make sure to install dependencies on the EC2 instance by running
 ```
 npm install
 ```
 And our application is ready to go!
-Another step to make our app more reliable would be configruing it as a service in /etc/systemd/system/nodeapp.service:
+Another step to make our app more reliable would be configuring it as a service in /etc/systemd/system/nodeapp.service:
   ```
 [Unit]
 Description=Node.js App